 We have already discussed a variant of the Universal Alignment Algorithm that can be used to find a best (highest-scoring) approximate match of a (short) pattern $x \in \Sigma^m$ within a (long) text $y \in \Sigma^n$ (semi global alignment).
-Often, we are interested in all matches above a certain score (or below a certain cost) threshold.
-A simple modification makes this possible: We simply disregard the final vertex v_E and look at the last row of the S-matrix.
+Often, we are interested in all matches above a certain score (or below a certain cost).
+A simple modification makes this possible: we just need to visit all vertices that precede v_E and check whether the corresponding solutions fulfill the given criterion.
+(These vertices correspond to the last row of the S-matrix.)